 CozZo is also super-precise in tracking and reporting on the status of your groceries.
 If the food is highly perishable, you will get a strict reminder and the product will be red-flagged.
 For all other foods, whose flavour might be slightly lost with time but are absolutely safe to eat you’ll get a gentle reminder and a green-flagged display.

-To help you perfect your shopping and cooking routines the app checks your home inventory several times in a day and sends to your phone home screen reminders for products that are about to expire.
+To help you perfect your shopping routines and reduce food waste, the app checks your home inventory several times in a day and sends to your phone home screen reminders for products that are about to expire.

-3. Food end up in the bin because we are too optimistic about our cooking plans.
+3. Food ends up in the bin because we are too optimistic about our cooking plans.

 If the first principle of smart shopping is ‘plan ahead’, the second one is ‘don’t plan too much’.
 This is extremely relevant for those of us who prefer one big weekly shopping rather than going to the deli 3-4 times a week.